Evidence of dynamical dark energy in a non-flat universe: current and future observations: Summary and Conclusions

-Based on the outcomes of the present article, one can see that the PADE parametrizations are very appealing in the context of dark energy phenomenology.
-In particular, the evidence of dynamical dark energy at many standard deviations and the hints for a spatial curvature of the universe after the inclusion of future GWSS data clearly signal that the cosmological probes from upcoming astronomical missions will bring more exciting news on the physics of the dark sector of our universe and its curvature.
+Based on the outcomes of the present article, one can see that the PADE parametrizations are very appealing in the context of DE phenomenology.
+In particular, the evidence of dynamical DE at many standard deviations and the hints for a spatial curvature of the universe after the inclusion of future GWSS data clearly signal that the cosmological probes from upcoming astronomical missions will bring more exciting news on the physics of the dark sector of our universe and its curvature.